kyputer/autobg/README.md

 ### Schedule background change
 To schedule background autobg to run a different intervals, pass the interval using the -i flag.
-<br><i>Note: To keep interval when other flags are used, also pass the interval flag with the intended interval.</i>

 ```
 ./autobg.py -i <Interval in Minutes e.i 2 >
 ```